 Graduate assistantships are awarded to provide graduate students with additional study and experience in their field through interaction with faculty and staff.
 Graduate assistants may be assigned to instructional, laboratory, research, and/or other professional duties.
 A graduate assistant works under the direct supervision of a graduate faculty member or full-time professional employee with a Master’s degree or equivalent experience and expertise in the area of the assignment.

 Graduate assistantships are available to highly qualified graduate students.
+In addition to a WSU contract, students must also sign the Condition of Employment for Graduate Assistants.
 Graduate assistants receive a stipend and may receive tuition assistance.
 Applicants should submit applications for assistantships to the appropriate department chairperson/program director.
 Anyone who has been appointed to a graduate assistantship prior to the first day of classes shall be granted resident tuition status for the period of the appointment.

 All degree requirements including credits to be earned, transfer credits, final examinations, thesis, required research papers, and all other program requirements must be completed within the seven (7) years prior to the awarding of the degree, except for the Specialist degree in Educational Leadership, wherein the limitation is eight (8) years and the Doctor of Nursing Practice is seven (7) years.

-Under exceptional extenuating circumstances, a student may submit a petition through their advisor and to the Dean for School of Graduate Studies requesting an extension of the time limitation.
+Under exceptional extenuating circumstances, a student may submit a petition through their advisor and to the Director of Graduate Studies requesting an extension of the time limitation.
 Such a request is to contain all pertinent facts, justifying rationale, and a plan for degree completion.
-The Extension Request to Complete Degree form is located on the School of Graduate Studies website.
+The Extension Request to Complete Degree form is located on the Graduate Studies website.

 Courses numbered 600 and above are for graduate credit only and no undergraduate may enroll in them.
 Courses for either graduate or undergraduate credit are 400/500 level, with the 400 level for undergraduate credit and the corresponding 500 number for graduate credit.
 Compare the graduate and undergraduate catalogs to determine these courses.
 The 500 level courses will not apply toward an undergraduate degree.
 Graduate students registered in the 500 numbered courses will be required to do additional work to meet course requirements.
 Graduate credit will not be given for courses at the 500 level to students who have already received credit for an equivalent undergraduate course.